Banzyme/addresses/ReadMe.md

 		* Builder pattern
 		* Singleton pattern
 	* **Behavioral patterns**
-		* Chain of responsibility patter
+		* Chain of responsibility pattern
 		* Adapter pattern
 		* Template pattern
-* The use of these pattern is illustrated in the figure below:
+* The use of these patterns is illustrated in the figure below:
 <hr/>

 ![no alt](https://github.com/Banzyme/addresses/blob/master/Documentation/addresses%20UML.JPG?raw=true)